 Finally, to complete my new outfit, I went to the PowerXross gloves.
 I actually was anticipating a thinner glove better equipped for technical riding than for warmth.
-I was pleasantly surprised with the PowerXross glove delivered much more protection from the cold and wind than I expected.
+I was pleasantly surprised when the PowerXross glove delivered much more protection from the cold and wind than I expected.

-I do have lighter Klim WindStopper gloves that are much thinner for when I get into the trees … but the PowerXross proved to be quite comfortable both on and off trail.
+I do have lighter Klim WindStopper gloves that are much thinner for when I get into the trees … but the PowerXross proved to be quite comfortable both on- and off-trail.
 They basically allowed me to eliminate my heavy gloves that are used only on cold rides from the trailhead to the mountain.

-The beauty of the PowerXross glove is that the more you wear them, the more comfortable they become.
+The beauty of the PowerXross gloves is that the more you wear them, the more comfortable they become.
 Although they are designed to fit the contour of your hand, just like boots, they tend to “break in” the more you wear them.

 Although I am constantly trying new products on the snow, you can bet these new Klim products will be part of my riding gear for several years to come … well beyond the time when I start to hear more complaints about wearing outdated equipment.

 But when you find something that works great, it’s hard to give it up.